Click here to sign in with or

 Vasopressin is released when the body is dehydrated, or when the concentration of salts in the blood is high.
 Researchers measure the stabile part of vasopressin, called copeptin, in their studies and have found that there is a connection between high levels of copeptin and the development of diseases such as type 2 diabetes, myocardial infarction, and renal failure.

-“A that we carried out on healthy people showed that increased water intake reduced the levels of copeptin and fasting blood glucose concentrations.
+“A pilot study that we carried out on healthy people showed that increased water intake reduced the levels of copeptin and fasting blood glucose concentrations.
 Now, we are carrying out a larger treatment study where we investigate if we can reduce the risk of type 2 diabetes in people with raised levels of the hormone.”

 To date, almost 700 participants have been recruited into the study, in which they drink one and a half liters of water extra a day in addition to their normal consumption over the course of a year.
 In connection with the study treatment, participants’ blood glucose, blood pressure, and BMI (body mass index) values are measured regularly.